Salmonella: What Causes Salmonella? What is the U.S. Chicken Industry Doing to Make Chicken Meat as Safe as Possible?

 According to USDA, FDA and CDC, 90% of Salmonella illness are attributed to sources other than chicken.

-Prevent salmonella from spreading in your home by handling and storing raw chicken properly, cooking chicken to 165 degrees Fahrenheit, and thoroughly washing all cooking and prepping surfaces, including counters, cutting boards, and hands.
+Prevent Salmonella from spreading in your home by handling and storing raw chicken properly, cooking chicken to 165°F, and thoroughly washing all cooking and prepping surfaces, including counters, cutting boards and hands.

-These 4 simple tips for preventing the spread of salmonella in your home:
+Here are 4 simple tips for preventing Salmonella in your home:

 Wash hands with warm water and soap for at least 20 seconds before and after handling raw chicken and after using the bathroom, changing diapers and handling pets.

-Wash cutting boards, dishes, utensils, and counter tops with hot soapy water after preparing each food item and before you go on to the next food.
+Wash cutting boards, dishes, utensils and countertops with hot, soapy water before and after preparing each food item.

 Cook chicken thoroughly.
-All poultry products, including ground poultry, should always be cooked to 165 °F internal temperature as measured with a food thermometer; leftovers should be refrigerated no more than two hours after cooking.
+All poultry products, including ground poultry, should always be cooked to 165°F internal temperature as measured with a food thermometer; leftovers should be refrigerated no more than 2 hours after cooking.

 The color of cooked poultry is not a sure sign of its safety.
-Only by using a food thermometer can one accurately determine that poultry has reached a safe minimum internal temperature of 165 °F throughout the product.
-Be particularly careful with foods prepared for infants, older adults and persons with impaired immune systems.
+Only by using a food thermometer can one accurately determine that poultry has reached a safe minimum internal temperature of 165°F throughout the product.
+Be particularly careful with foods prepared for children under 5, older adults and persons with impaired immune systems.

 Looking for more information on Salmonella?